Tech-at-DU/d3-tutorial/10-Areas/readme.md

 .curve(d3.curveBasis)
 ```

-The different between these two and linear is noticable.
+The difference between these two and linear is noticeable.

 ### Adding a fill